FLO-2DKaren/FLO-2D-Tutorial-Source/source/Workshops/Lesson 1 Part 3.rst

 Step 3: Import aerial images
 ____________________________

-Inflow nodes are set up using the Boundary Condition Editor widget.

 1. Load an aerial image to help locate features.

 2. Use Quick Map Services Plugin with the Contributed Pack to load aerial images into the layer.